 While you are waiting, get started with R and RStudio:

-NOTE: The examples used in this course will be from bioinformatics.
-You may also want to consider attending the R sessions in the Library.
+NOTE: You may also want to consider attending the R sessions in the Library.
 See the Library's training link for more information on the latest sessions.

 About Statistics and modelling